 - May 5, 2018 – Andover, Massachusetts

 - August 11, 2018 – Raleigh, North Carolina

-These workshops bring together self-represented litigants in divorce and separation cases along with court system insiders, such as judges, court staff, legal aid representatives, attorneys, and others to test new processes and solutions in real time and refine them based on user feedback.
+These workshops brought together self-represented litigants in divorce and separation cases along with court system insiders, such as judges, court staff, legal aid representatives, attorneys, and others to develop and test new processes and solutions in real time and refine them based on user feedback.

 - Margaret Hagan, Director of Legal Design Lab at Stanford Law School